Last updated: January 15, 2026

 2.2.
 The signal line and its zones

-The real signal is not when the line enters the zone, but when the line decisively exits.
-A move from above 0.75 back down across this level is a much more reliable sell signal.
-The inverse of this logic applies to the overbought.
+Critical Rule: Regardless of the specific numbers, the real signal is not when the line enters the zone, but when the line decisively exits.
+A move from above 0.80 back down across this level is the confirmation we need.

 3. How to install the Laguerre indicator on TradingView and MT4